mnlazs/game/README.md

 import random
 ```

-2.Constants such as the width and height of the screen, and colors in RGB are defined.
+2. Constants such as the width and height of the screen, and colors in RGB are defined.
 ```
 WIDTH = 1138
 HEIGHT = 640